La Porte des Vosges Méridionales

 Not to miss

-- Local market — Vosges products and regional specialties.
+- Local eateries — discover Vosges terroir products in small-scale dining.